 HIPAA Compliance for Group Practices in Atlanta, Georgia — 2026 Guide

 Group practices using external billing services must have BAAs — most billing services require the practice to initiate.
-This guide covers what group practices in Atlanta must do before the February 16, 2026 HIPAA deadline — and the most common violations that trigger OCR audits in Georgia.
+This guide covers what group practices in Atlanta must do before the February 16, 2026 HIPAA deadline — including state-specific legal requirements, the most common violations that trigger OCR audits in Georgia, step-by-step fixes for each violation, and a full compliance checklist tailored to your practice type.

 $44,000